Welcome to the official OKD 4 documentation, where you can find information to help you learn about OKD and start exploring its features.

 Install a cluster on AWS: You have the most installation options when you deploy a cluster on Amazon Web Services (AWS).
 You can deploy clusters with default settings or custom AWS settings.
 You can also deploy a cluster on AWS infrastructure that you provisioned yourself.
 You can modify the provided AWS CloudFormation templates to meet your needs.

 Install a cluster on Azure: You can deploy clusters with default settings, custom Azure settings, or custom networking settings in Microsoft Azure.
-You can also provision OKD into an Azure Virtual Network or using Azure Resource Manager Templates to provision your own infrastructure.
+You can also provision OKD into an Azure Virtual Network or use Azure Resource Manager Templates to provision your own infrastructure.

 Install a cluster on GCP: You can deploy clusters with default settings or custom GCP settings on Google Cloud Platform (GCP).
 You can also perform a GCP installation where you provision your own infrastructure.